social-streets/the-slice/site-template/src/data/articles/rosaline-mcheyne-suffragette-history.md

 tags:
   - "features"
 featuredImage: "/images/rosaline-mcchey.jpg"
+author: "citizen-journalist"
+excerpt: "Her activism did not stop there.
+McCheyne was responsible for the admin work of the ELFS.
+She would organise pitches for the selling and distributing of the Woman’s Dreadnought 	(the ELFS’s newspaper) in the hopes of drawing in supporters and members.
+And this was not as “simple as it might sound” she said in an account of a day in her life.
+And yet, she could sell “more newspapers than any of the other districts”, from around twenty-eight a week to  around a thousand in time."
 ---

 We've all heard of Sylvia Pankhurst.
 But have you heard of Rosaline McCheyne?
 She was part of the East London Federation of Suffragettes who was a key part of the movement to win votes for women.
 Who exactly was she and why has history forgotten her, until now?
 Local writer **Suyeon Kang** investigates.